Swiftshine/swiftshine.github.io/doc/key/bgst.md

 ### Image data
 A "main image" is a [CMPR](https://wiki.tockdom.com/wiki/Image_Formats#CMPR)-compressed image.
 Because transparency is not supported in that format, grids that want to render a specific part of the image must use an additional [I4](https://wiki.tockdom.com/wiki/Image_Formats#I4)-encoded alpha mask.

+These compressed data blocks are `0x20000` bytes in size.

 ## Tools
 [bgsttool](https://github.com/Swiftshine/bgst)